Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Towards Generative AI based Group Recommendation

 \autoref{fig:usage-scenario} illustrates an example of a typical usage setting of the envisioned system.
 In this scenario, a group of friends is discussing and planning a joint activity, such as attending a cultural event, going to the cinema, or dining out together.
 In this process, they communicate through their usual instant messaging app.
 By invitation, the group recommendation agent was added to the chat, similarly to adding the Meta AI chatbot to a WhatsApp group.
 Depending on the configuration of the recommendation agent, it can take different roles.
 For example, the agent may be configured to make contributions to the conversation mostly in a reactive way, i.e., when being explicitly asked.
 Alternatively, it can be given a more proactive role and, for example, even function as a moderator of the discussion, which requires an additional set of capabilities.
 It should be noted that, analogously to \cite{cacm25llmagentplatform}, also multiple recommendation agents, each taking a different role, could facilitate such a group recommendation scenario.

-To support these additional capabilities, the group recommender system can leverage recent advances in building (autonomous) agents based on large language models~\cite{Wang2024ASurvey,huang2024understandingplanningllmagents}.
+To support these capabilities, the envisioned group recommender system can leverage recent solutions for building (autonomous) agents based on large language models~\cite{Wang2024ASurvey,huang2024understandingplanningllmagents}.
 Such ``agentic'' systems provide functionalities that go beyond reactive answering to user prompts.
 They can, for instance, construct plans for future actions, explain their reasoning, or invoke external tools to fulfill their tasks. \citet{Wang2024ASurvey} propose a general architecture for building LLM-based autonomous agents, consisting of four key components: Profile, Memory, Planning, Action (cf.~Figure~\ref{fig:grouprs-agent}).
-This architecture was later on adopted by~\citet{peng2025surveyllmpoweredagentsrecommender}, who review the potential use of LLM-based agents for the development of recommender systems.
+This architecture was later on adopted by~\citet{peng2025surveyllmpoweredagentsrecommender}, who review the potential use of LLM-based agents for the development of recommender systems.\footnote{Our conceptual vision for future group recommender systems is closely tied to its implementation (via LLMs), an interdependency that is usually not desirable.
+However, various aspects of the envisioned functionality of the proposed framework only became realistically feasible through the capabilities of modern LLMs and were difficult to implement in pre-LLM times~\cite{jannach2022grandchallenge}.
+We also note that certain elements of our vision can in principle be implemented in alternative ways, for example through more traditional planning and recommendation algorithms or with neurosymbolic approaches.}